soheeparklee/soheeparklee.github.io/_posts/2025-5-23-spring-bean.md

 ---
-title: Spring Container and Bean with configuration class
+title: Spring Container and Bean with configuration class(1)
 categories: [JAVA, 김영한]
 tags: [] # TAG names should always be lowercase
 ---